andrewdavidmackenzie/pigg/README.md

 Use `"make run"` to start `piggui` on the local machine - for GUI development.

-### Building for Pi
+### Building for Pi from macos or linus
+If you use `make` that builds for local host AND pi (using cross).

 #### Helper Env vars
 There are a couple of env vars that can be setup to help you interact with your pi.

-Set these up in your env, or set them on the command line when invoking `make`
+You can set these up in your env so you always have them, or set them on the command line when invoking `make`

 * `PI_TARGET` Which Pi to copy files to and ssh into `PI_TARGET := pizero2w0.local`

-* `PI_USER` The User name of your user on the pi, to be able to copy files and ssh into it `PI_USER := andrew`
+* `PI_USER` The username of your user on the pi, to be able to copy files and ssh into it `PI_USER := andrew`

 #### Make targets
+* Use `make` to run `clippy`, build for the Pi using `cross`, build for the local machine using `cargo` and to run tests
-* Use `"make pibuild"` to build only for the Pi.
+* Use `make pibuild` to build only for the Pi.
 This will build both `piggui` (with GUI and GPIO) and `piglet` binary with GPIO only
-* Use `"make copy"` to copy the built binaries to your raspberry pi.
+* Use `make copy` to copy the built binaries to your raspberry pi.
-* Use `"make ssh"` to ssh into your Pi to be able to run the binaries.
+* Use `make ssh` to ssh into your Pi to be able to run the binaries.

+### Building for Pi on a Pi!
+You should be able to use `make build` or `make run` directly, and it will build `piggui` with a GUI
 ### Building for Linux/macOS
 Use "make build"